EseVic/TaskMaster/README.md

 # PROJECT DIFINITION:
 - Set reminders, and categorize tasks based on urgency and importance.
-- With functionalities such as due dates, recurring tasks, and progress tracking, `TastNest` aims to enhance productivity and streamline the planning process for personal and professional tasks.
+- With functionalities such as due dates, recurring tasks, and progress tracking, `TastMaster` aims to enhance productivity and streamline the planning process for personal and professional tasks.

 | AIM | PURPOSE |